×

 What amount of bond is required in Texas?

-The law requires the notary bond to be in the amount of $10,000.
+The law requires a bond in the amount of $10,000.
+To purchase the required bond, please click here.

-Do I have any liability as a notary, and can how I limit it?
+Do I have any liability as a notary?

-Yes, as a notary, you are liable for performing your duties accurately.
-Mistakes can lead to significant consequences, such as someone losing their property or a multimillion-dollar transaction being voided.
-If this happens, a court might hold you responsible for the loss and issue a judgment against you.
-Most bond companies require reimbursement if they pay a claim on your behalf, and you would be liable for any amount not covered by your bond.
+Yes.
+The public relies on notaries to carry out their duties properly.
+An error on a notarization could result in someone losing their property or a multi-million dollar transaction being nullified.
+Consequently, a court may hold you responsible for the loss and enter a judgment against you.
+Most bond companies require reimbursement if they settle a claim against you.
+Moreover, you would be accountable for any amount not covered by your bond.

 I'm already a notary, how can I obtain an E&O policy?

-Am I required to keep a record of my notarial acts (record book)?
+Am I required to keep a record of my notarial acts?

 How long should I keep my record book?